strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 8 0 34
 9 0 37
 10 0 4
 ```

-model
+I decided to use a precision in the order of $10^{-5}$, every input is integer, as well as the distance between points, which is calculated using

-: The implementation of MILP model.
+the euclidean distance, is rounded to the nearest integer.

-main
+A `.tsp` file is then parsed to a graph object, which is then used by the CPLEX API and the MILP implementation.

-: Puts everything together: takes the address of a file as input, such file is parsed as a graph, the model is run against the graph, prints user time and CPU time taken to solve the model instance.
+> Note that a graph is supposed to be complete, each node is connected to each end every other node in the graph.

 ## The model implementation

 Files `model.h` and `model.cpp` contain the model interface and implementation, respectively.
 I tried to keep the implementation as close as possible to the MILP model described in [Introduction].

 > Note that every `NULL` field is automatically filled by a default value by the CPLEX API.

 ```{#lst:initYVars .c caption="Initialization of variable (7), from the MILP model."}
   for(int i = 0; i < N; ++i) {